Producer tag: History

 Producer tags originated in the 1990s, when hip hop music was beginning to get significant mainstream attention, when it was commonplace for rappers to loudly announce their names over the instrumentals, which was known as ad-libbing.
 They were popularized by DJs such as Kool DJ Red Alert.
 It is unclear who was the first producer to utilize a producer tag on their track.
 They were initially used as a form of protection against somebody stealing the beat; the musical equivalent of an artist signing their art.
 Lucas Garrison of DJBooth wrote: "When you send out a beat, you have little to no control over what happens to it.
 Someone could very well use it without giving you credit, or even worse, claim it as their own.
 One way producers can prevent this from happening is through a drop.
 Adding a catchy little snippet at the beginning is like a watermark, it ensures everyone knows who the beat belongs to."

 Over time, however, the producer tag evolved into being not only a signature, but also a way to create a "brand" for the producer.
 It began being used as a sort of slogan with the intention of making sure the listener knows and remembers, consciously or subconsciously, who is responsible for the music's production.
 Producers figured the more memorable their producer tag phrase is, the more likely it is to leave a positive impression on the listener; it became a form of marketing their music to people.
 It was also a way to establish the producer as an important contributor to the music's sound – music producers were often uncredited and unknown by the general audience, so including their name in the song became necessary to establish themselves as important figures.
 Tags started becoming extremely popular when subgenres such as trap and mumble rap gained popularity in the late 2000s and early 2010s, and they eventually became a noted element of a hip hop song.
-One of the most notable (though not one of the first) producers to start incorporating short, memorable phrases into their beats in the 2010s is Metro Boomin, who quickly became known by the phrases "Metro Boomin want some more, nigga", which was said by rapper Young Thug and "If Young Metro don't trust you, I'm gon' shoot you" was said by rapper Future, recorded, and then utilized as a producer tag in songs produced by Boomin.
-One of the tags was famously included in Kanye West's 2016 hit, "Father Stretch My Hands, Pt.
-1," majorly contributing to the popularity of Boomin as a reputable producer, and to the popularity of hip hop producer tags in general.
+One of the most notable (though not one of the first) producers to start incorporating short, memorable phrases into their beats in the 2010s is Metro Boomin, who quickly became known by the phrases "Metro!", which was said by rapper Young Thug and "If Young Metro don't trust you, I'm gon' shoot you" was said by rapper Future, recorded, and then utilized as a producer tag in songs produced by Boomin.
+The latter tag was famously used in Kanye West's 2016 hit, "Father Stretch My Hands, Pt.
+1," significantly contributing to the popularity of Boomin as a reputable producer, and to the popularity of hip hop producer tags in general.